 Terms of Reference

 These Terms of Reference are intended to inform the creation of the identified technical advisory committee.
-Technical advisory committees are an important part of FSRA’s stakeholder engagement process, assisting FSRA in developing better processes, guidance and approaches to its regulation of the pension sector.
+Technical advisory committees are an important part of FSRA’s stakeholder engagement process, assisting the Regulator in developing better processes, guidance and approaches to its regulation of the pension sector.

-FSRA’s stakeholder engagement process enables two way dialogue and understanding.
+FSRA’s stakeholder engagement process enables two-way dialogue and understanding.
 We want our stakeholders to be informed of FSRA activities and to provide timely advice and feedback.
-We may also seek to identify and discuss emerging issues and external developments in the marketplace.
+We may also seek to identify and discuss emerging issues.

 Responsibilities of technical advisory committee members include: